OnurcanKoken/Programming_Challenge_Kopernikus/README.md

 In my solution, I designed the algorithm and set the parameters to clean as many similar images as possible.
 I kept **gaussian_blur_kernel** and **min_contour_area** parameters high to lower the score calculated by the "compare_frames_change_detection" function.
 Considering the significant volume of data in real-world applications, simply just one camera capturing a footage for one day at 30 frames per second, we have 2592000 frames per day.

 Therefore, I thought it is essential to filter as much as possible.
-For this usecase, there were 1080 images initially, and with these input parameters, 712 images were removed.
+For this use case, there were 1080 images initially, and with these input parameters, 712 images were removed.

 # Thank you!